 If your employer fired you and withheld your workers’ compensation, you can file legal actions against them.

 Wrongful termination of an employee can leave the business open to legal action, regardless of whether said employee is receiving workers’ compensation.

 Among the legal consequences businesses can face are:

 - payment for lost wages as ordered by the court

 - reimbursement of expenses

 Atty.
 Malca had been fighting for the rights of injured workers in Florida for over two decades.
-He can help you negotiate with your employer and take your case to court, if necessary.
+He can help you negotiate with your employer and take your case to court if necessary.
 His extensive experience in the field increases your chances of righting the injustice done to you.
 Call us now for a free consultation.

-Victor Malca Law has over 25 years of litigation experience, we are the most trusted workers’ compensation lawyers in Florida.
-Our area of expertise is in representing injured workers on compensation benefit cases and disabled individuals claim social security disability benefits.
+Victor Malca P.A. has over 27 years of litigation experience in Workers Compensation and Social Security Disability lawsuits.
+His experience and continued success when fighting for his clients puts him among the most trusted workers’ compensation attorney’s in Florida.
+He specializes in representing injured workers on compensation benefit cases and disabled individuals claiming lost social security disability benefits.

-Our unwavering advocacy for employee rights and privileges are also recognized by our peers.
 Book a free consultation today.
+Our unwavering advocacy for employee rights and privileges are recognized by our past clients across South Florida.

 About The Author